-- · Having difficult conversations can have a significant impact on you that you shouldn't ignore.
-Practice self-care by doing something that helps you take some pressure off at the first reasonable opportunity.
-This will help manage the impact. - · The person you are speaking to may be thinking of suicide.
+- Having difficult conversations can have a significant impact on you that you shouldn't ignore.
+Practice self-care by doing something that helps you take some pressure off at the first reasonable opportunity will help manage the impact. - The person you are speaking to may be thinking of suicide.
 If you think that's the case, please reach out to supports.
-There are crisis telephone lines readily available. - It's better to reach out to supports with the member's consent, unless you believe there is a risk of self-inflicted harm.
+There are crisis telephones lines readily available. - If you must reach out for supports, it's better to do it with the member's consent, unless you believe there is a risk of self-inflicted harm.
 In this case, you should tell them that you are calling, but consent is not required.